20 Things You Should Never Leave in Your Car During Winter

 Credit and Debit Cards

 Think of your credit and debit cards just like cash.
-Never keep the cards in your car, as they are a target for thieves and the last thing you want to deal with is a stolen credit card with unauthorized charges.
-Here are 15 credit card perks you probably didn’t know existed.
+Never keep the cards in your car, as they become a target for thieves.
+The last thing you want to deal with is a stolen credit card with unauthorized charges.

 Never leave your keys in your car.
-While it may be tempting to get your car started to warm up on those cold winter mornings, never leave your keys in your vehicle as it makes your car an easy target for theft, not to mention that it’s illegal in some states!
-Learn how to install a remote starter.
+Resist any temptation to start your car warming by itself on cold winter mornings.
+It makes your car an easy target for theft, not to mention that some states forbid it.